-Our Academic Studies program is designed to provide comprehensive academic support for students who need to improve their basic skills (reading, math, and language usage) in order to meet the State mandated minimum basic skills levels and achieve success in a career education program.
-Classes in ABE (Adult Basic Education), ESOL (English for Speakers of Other Languages), GED® Test Preparation, and AAAE (Applied Academics for Adult Education), as well as Bridge Programs (at select locations) leading to enrollment and co-enrollment in CTE programs.
+Our Academic Studies program is designed to provide compre- hensive academic support for students who need to improve their basic skills of communication (reading and language arts) and computation (mathematics) in order to meet the State man- dated minimum basic skills levels and achieve success in a career education program.
+Classes in ABE (Adult Basic Education), ESOL (English for Speakers of Other Languages), GED® Test Preparation, and Academic Skills Building), as well as Integrated Education and Training (IET) at select locations leading to enrollment and co-enrollment in CTE programs.